Ghulam Rasool Noori: Reformation in Azadari system

-At first he organized these majlis (congregations) in small rooms at different places where only 10–20 youngsters used to come and he preached them Islamic religion.
-Besides he assisted other Islamic organizations in this field.
+With his captivating speeches across various locations in the Kashmir valley, Noori swiftly gained widespread fame.
+His ideology resonated deeply with the youth of Jammu and Kashmir, who warmly embraced his teachings.
+Expanding his reach, he conducted extensive classes and lectures in different parts of Kashmir.
+Through these enlightening sessions, he passionately preached about the profound significance of the Battle of Karbala and earnestly emphasized the responsibilities of the younger generation.

 Educational upliftment

 Noori worked for the upliftment of the educational level of Shia community in Kashmir valley.
+In the initial stages when he arrived back to Kashmir, Noori organized different classes to teach different subjects especially ethics in modest rooms at different places, Nonetheless, the impact of his words was immense, as he imparted the teachings of the Islamic religion to these eager minds.
+Additionally, he selflessly collaborated with other Islamic organizations to further advance their shared goals in this noble endeavor.

 Noori in his Friday prayer sermons mostly stressed on education and in his lectures, he shed light on how important education is for the successful society.
 Noori organized and participated into number of educational conferences and seminars to propagate the values of education.
 He also participated in educational conferences of different colleges as representative of Shia community.

 Noori is ex-vice principal of Jamia Elmia Imam Reza Srinagar where he used to teach Kalam as well and more than half of the kashmiri seminary scholars are his students.

 Noori has also worked as a teacher at Jawadia Arabic College Banaras.